Beatie Wolfe

-Beatie Wolfe is an Anglo-American award-winning, conceptual artist and musician described as a "musical weirdo and visionary" known for seeing music differently and creating new formats for music and art in the digital era.
+Beatie Wolfe is an Anglo-American conceptual artist and composer described as a "musical weirdo and visionary" known for seeing music differently and creating new formats for music and art in the digital era.
 These projects include a space broadcast via the Holmdel Horn Antenna, the world's first 360° AR live-stream, and a dynamic visualization of 800,000 years of climate data charting rising CO_{2} levels.
 Wolfe's work has been featured internationally at 2021 United Nations Climate Change Conference, the Nobel Prize Summit, the Victoria and Albert Museum, The New York Times Climate Summit, the London Design Biennale, Somerset House, the Rauschenberg Gallery, South by Southwest, and the Barbican Centre.
 Wired selected Wolfe as one of 22 changing the world, she is a winner of Webby Awards inaugural Anthem Awards, and UN Women chose Wolfe as one of nine innovators for a global campaign for International Women's Day.
 Wolfe is also the co-founder of a "profound" research project looking at the Power of Music for people living with dementia.
-The artist has collaborated with experimental artists Brian Eno, Mark Mothersbaugh, Allee Willis and producer Linda Perry amongst others.
+The artist has collaborated with experimental artists Brian Eno, Mark Mothersbaugh, Laraaji, Michael Stipe, Allee Willis and producer Linda Perry.

 Early life

-Wolfe was born in South London, to an English journalist mother and an American bookseller father.
-She attended the Young Blood Theatre group at the Riverside Studios between 2000 and 2004 where she wrote and performed in a number of plays at the Riverside Theatre and Lyric Theatre.
+Wolfe was born in South London in 1983, to an English journalist mother and an American bookseller father.
+She attended the Young Blood Theatre group at the Riverside Studios between 2000 and 2004, where she wrote and performed in a number of plays at the Riverside Theatre and Lyric Theatre.

+Her first musical instrument was the keyboard at age 6–7, which she primarily used for composing; she later took up the guitar at 13–14, which became her main instrument.

 Wolfe attended Ibstock Place School from age 3 to 16.
-Following Ibstock, she attended Goldsmiths, University of London where she studied English literature.
+Following Ibstock, she attended Goldsmiths, University of London, where she studied English literature.
 For her dissertation, Wolfe wrote about Canadian singer-songwriter Leonard Cohen.